Social Security: 2025 COLA Increase and Managing Taxes on Benefits

 This is why determining the best time to start receiving benefits, as well as having smart investing and tax planning strategies, can be so important.

-Are Social Security Benefits Taxable?
+How Are Social Security Benefits and COLA Changing in 2025?

 Many retirees may not know that their Social Security benefits can be taxable—and they might end up owing income taxes they didn’t plan for.